junxit/us-congress-bills-111/metadata.md

 - 2010-09-16 — Introduced in House
 - 2010-09-16 — Referred to the House Committee on Ways and Means.
 - 2010-09-16 — Sponsor introductory remarks on measure.
 (CR E1676)
+- 2010-09-23 — Considered under suspension of the rules. (consideration: CR H6896-6898)
+- 2010-09-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6156.
+- 2010-09-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-09-23 — Mr. McDermott moved to suspend the rules and pass the bill, as amended.
+- 2010-09-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6896)
+- 2010-09-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6896)